Jon Moxley: Death Riders (2024–present)

-New Japan Pro-Wrestling
+New Japan Pro-Wrestling (2019–present)

 IWGP United States Heavyweight Champion (2019–2021)

 After weeks of New Japan Pro-Wrestling (NJPW) airing videos of a mystery man targeting IWGP United States Heavyweight Champion Juice Robinson, Moxley was revealed as the culprit in May 2019, challenging Robinson for a title match at the final night of the Best of the Super Juniors 26 tournament on June 5.
 At the event, he defeated Robinson in his NJPW in-ring debut to win the championship, making him the first wrestler to hold both IWGP and WWE United States Championships.
 Following Moxley's original challenge, AEW CEO Tony Khan stated that Moxley would be able to take independent and international bookings during the summer before AEW's television deal started in the fall of that year.
-However during an interview with Nikkan Sports, Good clarified that he would continue to appear for NJPW while being signed to AEW.
+However, during an interview with Nikkan Sports, Good clarified that he would continue to appear for NJPW while being signed to AEW.
 At Dominion 6.9 in Osaka-jo Hall on June 9, Moxley defeated Shota Umino before declaring himself as an entrant in the 2019 G1 Climax tournament.
 From July to August, Moxley competed in the B Block of the G1 Climax, defeating Taichi in his first tournament match.
 He then went undefeated in the tournament with wins over Jeff Cobb, Tomohiro Ishii, Shingo Takagi, and Tetsuya Naito, before suffering his first loss to Toru Yano.
 He then lost his next three matches to Jay White, Hirooki Goto, and Juice Robinson, failing to advance to the tournament finals with a final standing of 10 points (five wins and four losses).